VakhoKontridze/VCore/README.md

 #### Keychain Service:

-`KeychainService` that supports custom queries, and has a dedicated property wrapper':
+`KeychainService` that supports custom queries, and has a dedicated property wrapper:

 ```swift
 KeychainService.default.get(key: "SomeKey")